-- (a) All pleadings, motions, notices, briefs, proposed orders, proposed judgments, and any other paper, document or thing made a part of the record shall be filed with the Clerk. - (b) All proposed orders and judgments shall be presented to the court after the presenting counsel has either obtained approval or has sent a copy, and the presenting Counsel shall either and the presenting Counsel shall either (1) obtain approval of said proposed order or judgment by all other Counsel, or (2) shall send a copy of the proposed order or judgment to all Counsel.
-If the second method is used, then the presenting Counsel must notify the court of the delivery of the proposed order or judgment to all other Counsel.
+- (a) All pleadings, motions, notices, briefs, proposed orders, proposed judgments, and any other paper, document or thing made a part of the record shall be filed with the Clerk. - (b) All proposed orders and judgments shall be presented to the court after the presenting counsel has either obtained approval or has sent a copy, and the presenting Counsel shall either: - (1) obtain approval of said proposed order or judgment by all other Counsel, or - (2) shall send a copy of the proposed order or judgment to all Counsel. - (c) If the second method is used, then the presenting Counsel must notify the court of the delivery of the proposed order or judgment to all other Counsel.
 Notification may be accomplished by sending the court a copy of the letter mailed to all Counsel and such letter should contain a copy of the proposed order or judgment.
 It is not necessary to prove that all Counsel actually received the proposed order or judgment, only that it was mailed to their last known address.
-If the court receives no objection within ten (10) days after notification, the court may act on such proposed order or judgment. - (c) No amendment to a pleading shall be filed less than seven (7) days prior to the date a case is set for trial.
-Any amended pleading offered for filing within seven (7) days of the date of trial shall be considered only as a trial amendment pursuant to Rule 66, Texas Rules of Civil Procedure and shall be filed only after obtaining leave of court, upon motion and notice to all adverse parties. - (d) Notwithstanding the foregoing, or any trial setting, any order sustaining a special exception or taking action necessitating the filing of an amended pleading shall be deemed to grant leave to file such pleading within twenty (20) days after the rendition of such order unless such order specify a different time limit, if any, within which such pleading shall be filed.
+If the court receives no objection within ten (10) days after notification, the court may act on such proposed order or judgment. - (d) No amendment to a pleading shall be filed less than seven (7) days prior to the date a case is set for trial.
+Any amended pleading offered for filing within seven (7) days of the date of trial shall comply with Rules 63, 64, 65, and 66, Texas Rules of Civil Procedure. - (e) If an order sustains a special exception, grants leave to file amended pleadings, or otherwise requires that pleadings be amended, the amended pleadings must be filed within 20 days after the date that the order was signed, unless the order specifies a different deadline.